Fidelio: Overtures

 Beethoven struggled to produce an appropriate overture for Fidelio, and ultimately went through four versions.
 His first attempt, for the 1805 premiere, is believed to have been the overture now known as "Leonore No. 2" in C major.
 Beethoven then focused this version for the performances of 1806, creating "Leonore No. 3", also in C major.
-The latter is considered by many listeners as the greatest of the four overtures, but as an intensely dramatic, full-scale symphonic movement it had the effect of overwhelming the (rather light) initial scenes of the opera.
+The latter is considered by many listeners as the greatest of the four overtures, and indeed it is often performed outside the context of the opera, as a concert piece.
+But as an intensely dramatic, full-scale symphonic movement it had the effect of overwhelming the (rather light) initial scenes of the opera.
 Beethoven accordingly experimented with cutting it back somewhat, for a planned 1808 performance in Prague; this is believed to be the version now called "Leonore No. 1".
 Finally, for the 1814 revival Beethoven began anew, and with fresh musical material wrote what is now known as the Fidelio overture, in E major.
 As this somewhat lighter overture seems to work best of the four as a start to the opera, Beethoven's final intentions are generally respected in contemporary productions.

-While some believe that Gustav Mahler introduced the practice of performing "Leonore No. 3" between the two scenes of the second act, something which was common until the middle of the twentieth century, David Cairns states that it goes back to the middle of the 19th century and was therefore prior to Mahler.
-In this location, it acts as a kind of musical reprise of the rescue scene that has just taken place.
+The two scenes of the last act require a major scene change, and it has long been a temptation for conductors to integrate the acclaimed "Leonore No. 3" overture into the opera by performing it during this interval.
+According to David Cairns, the practice goes back to the middle of the 19th century.
+Gustav Mahler is particularly remembered for adhering to this practice when he led a performance.
+When performed at this point in the opera, the overture acts as a kind of musical reprise of the rescue scene that has just taken place.